Motivation Letter Requirements for International Law and Human Rights

 clarity, argumentation skills and fluency of written English (25 %)

-The maximum score for motivation letter is 100 points and the result is positive only if the applicant gains 51 points or more.
+The maximum score for the motivation letter is 100 points and the result is positive only if the applicant gains 51 points or more.
+Only those applicants who score 66 points or higher (out of 100) as a combined score from both the motivation letter and average grade of the previous study level, will be considered for admission.